 Entrance Station Wait Times

-When the parking area at the Hurricane Ridge Visitor Center reaches capacity, traffic is then metered at the entrance station at Heart O' the Hills, and vehicles enter as others exit.
+When the parking area at Hurricane Ridge reaches capacity, traffic is then metered at the entrance station at Heart O' the Hills, and vehicles enter as others exit.
 Wait times can be up to two hours, but vary based on visitor turnover.

 Take the Bus to Hurricane Ridge